Share what kind of mom you are!

 Get to know other mom types!

-2. Let him feed the baby.
+2. Encourage him to wear the baby.

 3. Do whatever he wants to do.